 The City of Charlotte has established programs and resources to mitigate barriers to fair housing choice.
 The Charlotte Community Relations Committee focused on preventing discrimination in Charlotte-Mecklenburg.
-The Committee accepts formal complaints from any party who feels discriminated against in a public place or in housing because of their race, color, religion, national origin, gender, family status, or disability.
+The Committee accepts formal complaints from any party who feels discrimination when they are renting, buying, or securing financing for any housing.
+The prohibitions specifically cover discrimination because of race, color, religion, national origin, gender, familial status or disability.
 The Committee also provides fair housing education and outreach services.
 Charlotte conducts yearly tests of multifamily housing complexes for fair housing compliance.